OceanMixingGroup/Analysis/Andy_Pickering/EQ08/codebook.md

 # Outline of code and processing for EQ08 chi-pod analysis

+Got raw data from Jim Moum via Google Drive.
+There are 3 folders:
+- /mfiles
+- /processed
+- /raw

 ## Main Scripts
 Listed below are the main codes that are run for this analysis, in approximately the order they need to be run in.